Rose Valley Elementary School

 4. What are the next steps in your learning?

-Adult learners were invited into learning conversations, or empathy interviews with the principal, or lead learner.
-We discussed the following questions:
+Adult learners will be invited into learning conversations, or empathy interviews with the principal, or lead learner.
+We will regularly discuss the following questions:

 1. What is going on for your learners?